Willamette Valley: Geology

 Much of the Willamette's fertility is derived from a series of massive ice-age floods that came from Lake Missoula in Montana and scoured across Eastern Washington, sweeping its topsoil down the Columbia River Gorge.
 When floodwaters met log- and ice-jams at Kalama in southwest Washington, the water caused a backup that filled the entire Willamette Valley to a depth of 300 to 400 ft above current sea level.
 Some geologists suggest that the valley flooded in this manner multiple times during the last ice age.
 (If floodwaters of that magnitude covered Portland (elevation 20 ft) in 2010, only the tops of the West Hills, Mount Tabor, Rocky Butte, Kelley Butte and Mount Scott would be visible, as would only some of the city's tallest skyscrapers.)
 Elevations for other cities in the valley are Newberg at 175 ft, Oregon City at 138 ft, McMinnville at 157 ft, Salem at 154 ft, Corvallis at 235 ft, and Eugene at 430 ft.
 The lake gradually drained away, leaving layered sedimentary soils on the valley floor to a height of about 180 to 200 ft above current sea level throughout the Tualatin, Yamhill, and Willamette valleys.

 Geologists have come to refer to the resulting lake as Lake Allison, named for Oregon State University geologist Ira S. Allison, who first described Willamette Silt soil in 1953 and noted its similarity to soils on the floor of former Lake Lewis in Eastern Washington.
 Allison is also known for his work in the 1930s documenting the hundreds of non-native boulders (called erratics) washed down by the floods, rafted on icebergs and deposited on the valley bottom and in a ring around the lower hills surrounding the Willamette Valley.
 One of the most prominent of these is the Bellevue Erratic, just off Oregon Route 18 west of McMinnville.

-It is also believed that the Willamette Meteorite was rafted by flood and ice to the location near West Linn where it was discovered and venerated by the Clackamas people up until its discovery by settlers in 1902, prompting a lawsuit regarding its ownership that reached the Oregon Supreme Court in July of 1903.
+It is also believed that the Willamette Meteorite was rafted by flood and ice to the location near West Linn where it was discovered and venerated by the Clackamas people up until its discovery by settlers in 1902, prompting a lawsuit regarding its ownership that reached the Oregon Supreme Court in July 1903.